SudoDotDog/Index/index.md

 # Sudoo Package Index

-This site is a index of `sudoo` packages and documents.
-Visit Github page for more details.
+This site is an index of `sudoo` packages and documents.
+Visit the Github page for more details.

 ## Overview